galexla/news_bot/readme.md

 # News bot

 ## Prerequisites
-Before running you need to have `data` directory with write access in root of your project to keep Redis and PostgreSQL data there.
+Before running you need to have `data` directory with write access in the root of your project to keep Redis and PostgreSQL data there.

 ## Running bot
 `docker compose up`